Jump Ahead To:

 We’ve got opinions.
 And we’re sharing them right now…

 Bon Air is in Chesterfield County and was first developed in the late 1800s as a resort community for Richmond residents, a place to get away from it all.
 Now, Bon Air is a recognized historic district and is a popular area for families looking for their first homes.
 It’s got a small-town feel, where there are tree-lined streets and walkable neighborhoods.
 The crime rate is low there because of Bon Air residents’ commitments to the community.
+The joke in Richmond is that Bon Air is where punks go to retire – while it’s undeniably suburban, it’s also quirky and fun.

 What’s Happening in Bon Air

 Because Bon Air is close to Chesterfield and Richmond, residents can easily enjoy the amenities each of those cities have to offer.
-But there are plenty of locally-owned shops and restaurants in Bon Air as well, such as Joe’s Inn at Bon Air, Luther Burger, and The Treasury, a popular antique store.
+But there are plenty of locally-owned shops and restaurants in Bon Air as well, such as Joe’s Inn at Bon Air, Southbound, and The Treasury, a popular antique store.

 Schools in Bon Air